rit-magic-spell-studios/Break-The-Vape-App/PUFFDODGE_CHANGELOG.md

 # Puff Dodge Changelog

+## v0.2.1 - Unreleased
+* Made vape items that the player did not destroy at the end of the game delay when they disappear
+	* This makes it clearer to the player what vape they actually got points from

 ## v0.2.0 - August 22nd, 2025
 * Added puff particle effect when a vape item is destroyed
 * Added points popups when destroying a vape item